-Athletes’ schedules can be hectic.
-Classes, meetings, practices, games, repeat.
+Athletes’ schedules can be quite hectic; classes, meetings, practices, games.
 It can be tough to find time to squeeze in a balanced meal.
-Your midday meal is important for recovery from morning workouts, fueling the rest of your day, and maintaining focus to get through your class schedule.
-We realize getting proper nutrition while constantly on the go can be difficult, so we’ve put together some helpful tips to make sure you’re getting the fuel you need no matter how busy life gets.
+A midday meal is important for recovery from morning workouts, fueling the rest of the day, and maintaining focus to get through classes.
+Getting proper nutrition while constantly on the go can be difficult, so we’ve put together some helpful tips to make sure you’re getting the fuel you need no matter how busy life gets.

 #1 Planning is Key

-You won’t drift toward balanced meals on accident.
-Carve out some time weekly to plan out your meals.
-It may take longer as you get started but soon, it will become more natural.
-Try planning 3 main options and 3 sides for the week.
-This will allow for flexibility and prevent you from getting bored with the same meal every day.
-Make a list and don’t forget snacks!
-Individual packs of nuts or pretzels with hummus are a couple that can help you get through to your next meal.
-If you need help coming with recipes or just need a break from eating the same things, check out our ebook Lunch Made Simple!
-Be mindful of when you feel hungry the most and account for that.
+You won’t just drift toward balanced meals on accident.
+Carving out time each week to plan out meals is essential.
+It may be difficult at first, but changing a behavior takes time.
+Try planning 3 main options and 3 sides for the week to help break up any monotony.
+This will allow for meal flexibility by rotating different sides with other main options.
+Then, compile an official list and don’t forget to plan for snacks!
+Some great options are individually packaged nuts or pretzels with hummus.
+Be mindful of when you feel hungry to help you plan accordingly.
+If you need help coming up with recipes or just need a break from eating the same foods, check out our ebook Lunch Made Simple!

 #4 Plan for Leftovers

-If you’re batch cooking as mentioned above, you should have leftovers.
-Get creative.
+If you’re cooking in batches the goal is leftovers for pre-prepped meals at reach for the rest of the week.
+Creativity is key!
 Leftover chicken or turkey?
 Shred it and try enchiladas, quesadillas or a deli wrap.
 Leftover mashed potatoes?
 Add egg and parmesan to make potato pancakes.
-Turn your meats and vegetables into hearty soups.
-Leftover vegetables can double as omelet or salad toppings, or can be a great addition to homemade pizza.
+Turn meats and vegetables into hearty soups.
+Leftover vegetables are great as they have multiple uses such as salad toppers, omelet fillings, and additions to homemade pizza.

 - 1 lb Brown Rice